asciamanna/asciamanna.github.io/_drafts/project-teams-and-poor-code-quality.md

 A side-effect of the loss of institutional knowledge and the temporary work in an area of the codebase is that the design degrades rapidly.
 One project team will begin to steer the part of the system in one direction with a set of refactorings only to be undone by the next team who had little or no knowledge of the design goals of the original team.

+No developer, or group of developers, understand all of the design decisions as well as the constraints and tradeoffs that were made that resulted in the current design.
+The design is an unfortunate result of a lot of disparate teams making changes to the same area of code over a long period of time (often between months of inactivity in that area of the code).
+Often teams will churn repeating the same mistakes that previous teams in the same area of the code have made.

 ###Focus on Short-term Deadlines

-Projects tend to be large and they organized like waterfall software projects.
+Projects tend to be large and they are organized like waterfall software projects.
 The focus is on meeting a short-term deadline providing a predefined set of features.
 This is at odds with current trends in the software industry for building quality software like shipping small, incremental improvements and subscribing to practices like Continuous Integration and Continuous Delivery.

 ###Scalability Problems

 Scalability is a challenge in any organization.
 The way you work effectively on a small system with a handful of developers is very different than how you work effectively on a large system with many developers.
 However, that transition tends to be a very painful one.
 One of the most important aspects of organizing teams around products is that it scales.
-Project teams are broken from the start but organizations may have more success when there is only two or three project teams.
+Organizations may have more success when there is only two or three project teams.
 As the organization grows beyond that the negative effects of project teams will cripple the development organization.

-Organizing teams by product or features scales.
-As the system increases in size and scope, additional teams can be created to own areas of the growing system.
+By contrast, as the system increases in size and scope, additional product teams can be created to own areas of the growing system.

 ##Why are Project Teams Popular?